free4fun/python_weather/README.md

 # python_weather
-Weather CLI App With Python3.9
+Weather CLI App With Python 3.9

 A CLI App to retrieve weather from a given city.